 The test plan

 To me, this is the most important document.

-Once it is completed, you’re supposed to have a global overview of your test process.
+Once it is completed, you will have a global overview of your test process.
 This document is like a roadmap you’ll follow during the entire iteration.

-This is a generic document, it does not detail as much as a test protocol, but give you keys to conduct successful tests.
-It also allows external people to clearly understand core objectives of the approach.
-Take your time to complete this document, it will be the corner stone of your iteration.
+It’s a generic document, and as such, does not detail as much as a test protocol, but it gives you the keys to conducting successful tests.
+It also allows people outside of your organisation to clearly understand the core objectives of the approach.
+Take your time to complete this document, it will be the cornerstone of your iteration.

 Download : Test plan – Clean